 Moreover, Attorney Thomas Gallagher has experience working cases involving drug crimes investigators, detectives, and multi-jurisdictional drug task forces.

 We can challenge the government’s case and put it to the test.
 And with experience, thought and persistent effort, winning is possible.

 After all, attorney Thomas Gallagher has successfully defended clients facing drug charges in Minnesota for decades.

 So, would you like to put his experience to work for you?

 If you are facing Minnesota drug charges, and want a dedicated lawyer on your side; contact Gallagher Criminal Defense.

-You can now call Drug Defense Attorney Thomas Gallagher to personally review your criminal case at: 612 333-1500
+You can now call Drug Defense Attorney Thomas Gallagher to discuss your criminal case at: 612 333-1500

 Minnesota Drug Defense Lawyer Thomas Gallagher’s law office is conveniently located in Uptown Minneapolis.
-The Gallagher Criminal Defense office is at Hennepin Avenue and 35th Street South, four blocks south of Hennepin & Lake.
-Easy to find, with free street parking.
+And you can find it at Hennepin Avenue and 35th Street South, four blocks south of Hennepin & Lake.
+So easy to find, with free parking.